-1) Its intermittent and captivating urban grid, consisting in cloisters, living quarters, a plaza, a gallery and a chapel connected through little streets.
+1) Its intermittent and captivating urban grid, consisting of cloisters, living quarters, a plaza, a gallery, and a chapel connected through little streets.

-2) The quality of the space and its variety is impressive.
+2) The quality of the space and its variety are impressive.

 3) The dramatic light treatment, between exterior and interior spaces.